Can Vision Therapy Benefit A Child With a Learning Disability?

-For decades, vision therapy has been [recognized] as an effective treatment for children with visual problems like strabismus (crossed eyes), amblyopia (lazy eye), and visual processing disorders.
+Vision therapy has long been recognized as an effective treatment for children with visual challenges, such as strabismus, amblyopia, and visual processing disorders.

-Fortunately, vision therapy can address problems with visual skills and visual processing.
+Thankfully, vision therapy can address visual skill and processing problems.

-Vision therapy is a treatment program that is designed to help improve visual skills like focusing, eye tracking, visual speed processing, eye-hand coordination, and eye teaming.
-This is done through the use of filters, prisms, lenses, and eye exercises which strengthen the brain’s connection to the eyes.
+Vision therapy is a specialized program designed to enhance visual skills such as focus, eye tracking, visual processing speed, eye-hand coordination, and eye teaming.
+Utilizing filters, prisms, lenses, and targeted exercises, vision therapy strengthens the connection between the brain and eyes.

-One way vision therapy benefits children that have been diagnosed with a learning disability is by addressing visual processing disorders.
-These types of disorders impact how the brain processes visual information, which results in problems with writing, reading, and retaining information.
+Vision therapy proves invaluable for children diagnosed with learning disabilities, specifically by targeting visual processing disorders.
+These impairments impact how the brain processes visual information, resulting in difficulties with writing, reading, and retaining information.

-Although vision therapy can't cure learning disabilities, it can improve underlying vision issues that may be contributing to your child’s struggles in school and on the sports field.
+While vision therapy cannot cure learning disabilities, it can alleviate underlying visual issues that contribute to your child's academic and athletic challenges.

-If you suspect that your child may be struggling with a learning disability, make sure to also have them assessed for visual problems.
-Schedule a functional eye exam at Child & Family Eye Care today!
+If you suspect a learning disability, ensure your child undergoes a comprehensive visual assessment.
+Book a functional eye exam at Child & Family Eye Care in The Woodlands today.